zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

 Obtain the IP addresses of the out-of-bailiwick name servers for the given zone (child zone) and a given set of name server names.

-Extract addresses even if the resolution goes through CNAME.
-It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].
+Extract addresses even if the resolution goes through CNAME, here ignoring that it is not permitted for a NS record to point at a name that has a CNAME record.
+See Test Case [DELEGATION05] for a test of NS records pointing at names that holds CNAME records.

 This is an [Internal Method][Internal Methods] that can be referred to by other Methods in this document, but not by Test Case specifications.